tagohd/mono/Characters/Luke's Noble Steed.md

 Role: Luke's noble steed
 DOB: 2012-01-13
 Species: American Quarter Horse (*Equus ferus caballus*)
-Gender: Mare
+Gender: Female
-Orientation:
+Orientation: N/A
-Personality:
+Personality: Gentle and reliable.
+All around a good horse.
-MainGoal:
+MainGoal: "Whatever most horses' goals are, I guess.
+Not be eaten by dragons?"
-References:
+References: ["Horses (Real Life)", "Epona (The Legend of Zelda)"]
-AppearanceNotes:
+AppearanceNotes: Bay
-OtherNotes:
+OtherNotes: "Extremely terrified of dragons.
+How prejudiced."
-SortOrder:
+SortOrder: 8
 ---

 A bay mare named Pauline.
 A good, reliable horse, but just a normal horse nonetheless.